 · The Library Coffee Shop area is reserved for Coffee Shop Customers.
 Loiterers or persons interfering with customers in the Coffee Shop area will be asked to leave.

 · Food and Drink are allowed in the Library, but Library visitors are expected to use care when eating or drinking.
 Closed containers are recommended.
-Visitors are expected to dispose of waste appropriate and restore the area where they had refreshments to the condition in which it was found.
+Visitors are expected to dispose of waste appropriately and restore the area where they had refreshments to the condition in which it was found.

 · All photography of Library facilities, staff, programs and users must be approved by the Library Director in advance.